ZapDos7/design-patterns-examples/README.md

 Benefits: agnostic as to the type of collection, as long as it implements `Collection`.

 The `iterator` is a seperate object which is responsible for moving along the list, keeping track of which elements have been traversed already.

+### Exercise 4
+Create an iterator in order to print only the items that are in stock.